 The picture is taken from the Duca18 SmartAnvil research paper

 MythX is a cloud-based service that provides extra paying functionality as well as revenue-sharing when the paid subscription option goes live.
-The subscription model will be based upon a network of stablecoin.
-The revenue-sharing model will allow everybody to earn through the development of MythX fronted tools and integrations.
+The subscription model will be based upon a network of the stablecoin.
+The revenue-sharing model will allow everybody to earn through the development of MythX-fronted tools and integrations.
 The Truffle MythX plugin which is compliant with Truffle 5.0 or higher is one of the first end-user plugins.
 It is used in analyzing smart contracts to the Truffle framework.